phlegx/redlics/README.md

 #### Buckets

-If Redlics is configured to use buckets please configure Redis to allow an ideal size of list entries.
+If Redlics is configured to use buckets, please configure Redis to allow an ideal size of list entries.

 ```ruby
 # Redlics config